 Financial Aid/Scholarship Disbursement

 All Financial Aid awards are automatically applied towards tuition and fees, room and board.
 CSI disburses financial aid funds in excess of these charges to the student (or borrowing parent in case of Plus loans).
 With the student's permission, CSI can apply excess Federal Financial Aid funds (amount left over after paying tuition/fees and room/board) towards other educationally related charges.
-These charges may include: traffic/parking fines, child care fees, library fines, Student Health fees, late fees, reinstatement fees, and returned check charges, etc. Students can fill out an Authorization for the Deduction of Miscellaneous Charges form to have miscellaneous charges deducted from their Federal Financial Aid.
+These charges may include: traffic/parking fines, child care fees, library fines, late fees, reinstatement fees, and returned check charges, etc. Students can fill out an Authorization for the Deduction of Miscellaneous Charges form to have miscellaneous charges deducted from their Federal Financial Aid.

 Federal Financial Aid and scholarship credit balance/refund disbursement: